5 of the biggest operational challenges leaders face in 2025

 Global factors are also impacting businesses' ability to recruit new talent, such as inflationary pressures and the ongoing recovery from the COVID-19 pandemic recession.
 This situation is aggravated as industries recognize the efficiency gains from integrating IT and engineering into their operations.
 However, the talent shortage slows the development and growth of digital platforms essential for competitive success, directly impacting a company's financial performance and increasing the demand for operational and IT resources.

-In the UK, median forecasts for 2023 predicted an average inflation rate of 7.4%, with the Bank of England projecting a mere 0.3% economic growth in 2024.
+In the UK, median forecasts for 2025 predicted an average inflation rate of 2.6%, with the Bank of England projecting economic growth of 1.5% in 2024.
+While these figures are an improvement from the height of the cost of living crisis, they still fall short of the targets that create ideal economic conditions.
 For businesses, this translates into doing more with less.
 Rising talent costs, supply chain issues, and the imperative of digital transformation compound these challenges.

 Operational leaders must explore ways to streamline or automate internal processes to enhance efficiency and increase team capacity.
 During budget constraints, companies might suspend support for new projects like digital transformation or impose hiring freezes until the recession's impact diminishes.
 The challenge for operational leaders is to sustain their commitment to driving positive transformation while navigating these macroeconomic factors.